How Much Are Residents Willing To Pay For Renewable Energy?

-From Oak Hill Park to Nonantum, thousands of residents of Newton, Massachusetts responded to a recent single-question survey from Mayor Ruthanne Fuller through Involved.
-The survey asked for feedback on willingness to pay for additional clean renewable electricity.
+From Oak Hill Park to Nonantum, thousands of residents of Newton, Massachusetts responded to a single-question survey from Mayor Ruthanne Fuller through Involved.
+The goal of the survey was to gather feedback on willingness to pay for additional clean renewable electricity.

-The question is helping inform the city on what default rate to set for a new electricity purchasing program known as Newton Power Choice.
+The survey results have helped inform the city on what default rate to set for a new electricity purchasing program known as Newton Power Choice.
 This program provides price stability and an increased percentage of renewable energy.
-Residents will receive the default renewable energy automatically, and it is possible that more renewables will not cost more than Basic Service.

 “Replacing fossil fuels with renewable power to generate electricity is one of the keys to addressing climate change,” Mayor Fuller described in the poll.
 Residents responded with their preferred price point and private comments.

 Disclaimer: These results are not statistically significant due to the selective ability to respond and share.
 However, the quantity of responses and comments provide insight into overall sentiment, top concerns, and interest in this proposal.